ledgersmb/ledgersmb-docker/README.md

 This image can be installed either automatically with the Docker compose file or manually with docker only.

-## Docker-Compose installation and start
+## Docker-Compose: Installation and start

 This image provides `docker-compose.yml` which can be used to pull related images, install them, establish an internal network for their communications,